 OUR ACADEMIC LEAD

-The incoming Ringland Anderson Chair of Ophthalmology and Managing Director of the Centre for Eye Research Australia (CERA) is Professor Keith Martin who is joining the University of Melbourne (from the United Kingdom) in February 2019.
+The Ringland Anderson Chair of Ophthalmology and Managing Director of the Centre for Eye Research Australia (CERA) is Professor Keith Martin who joined the University of Melbourne (from the United Kingdom) in February 2019.
 In his new role, Keith will provide leadership in teaching, research and clinical service in ophthalmology within the Department of Surgery, Melbourne Medical School, and at the Royal Victorian Eye and Ear Hospital.

 As an Ophthalmologist, Professor Martin specialises in advanced and complex cases of glaucoma in adults and children, particularly uveitic glaucoma, and was elected as the first Professor of Ophthalmology at the University of Cambridge in 2010, making him the youngest full Professor at the University of Cambridge Clinical School at the time.
 A glaucoma specialist, Professor Martin’s ground-breaking research proved that gene therapy and stem cell therapy can reduce optic nerve damage in experimental models of glaucoma.
 He is co-founder of Quethera, a Cambridge-based gene therapy company that has developed a gene therapy for glaucoma that is currently progressing towards human clinical trials.
 His other current main research interest is in the potential for regeneration and repair of nerve damage in the eye and brain.